isolver/ECEM13_PyET/source/content/iohub.rst

 Overview
 ****************************

-The ioHub is designed to solve several issues in experiment involving eyetracking and other high-throughput data collection.
-    * Asynchronous from the stimulus presentation thread so that all hardware polling occurs at a high rate (not synchronised to the frame refresh)
-    * Not only asynchronous but running on a separate core (assuming you have more than one).
-That means intensive data collection doesn't result in sloppy timing in stimulus presentation
-    * covers a wide range of devices, including a :ref:`commonETinterface` for supported eyetrackers, so when you change eyetracker you don't have to start from scratch with your experiment!
-    * can also save high-throughput data to disk using without impacting either stimulus presentation or data collection

 * PsychoPy.ioHub is a Python package providing a cross-platform device event monitoring and storage framework.
 * ioHub is free to use and is GPL version 3 licensed.